kuangticus/intro_AI/README.md

 python sentiment

 This program takes bit to run, enjoy a cup of coffee while you're at it.
-Thanks you!
+Thank you!